Pedro López (serial killer): Serial killings

-López was frequently spotted at Plaza Urbina, claiming to be a fellow street merchant, but he was instead usually seen frequenting market stalls manned by young girls, offering them a 100 sucre coin if they accompanied him, typically claiming to need a city guide or directions to a bus stop.
+López was frequently spotted at Plaza Urbina, claiming to be a fellow street merchant, but he was instead usually seen frequenting market stalls staffed by young girls, offering them a 100 sucre coin if they accompanied him, typically claiming to need a city guide or directions to a bus stop.
 He was often seen listening to the hawking of newspaper vendors, who read aloud the newest developments on the mounting cases of child disappearances, bearing a "crooked grin".
 Even when he didn't talk with children at the market, López was easily identified in the crowds due to his tall stature, prominent nose, lack of upper front teeth and a large scar on his right cheek.

 In early 1980, two of the young vendors, florist Luz Marina Lozada and beverage vendor Marina Cuenca, were left alone after declining López's money, but they informed merchants of López's behaviour, believing he might be a child trafficker.
 On 9 March 1980, López tried to abduct 9-year-old Carmen Lozada, but her cries alerted bystanders, with López fleeing without the girl.
 Carmen identified López as the man who had previously offered her sister Luz Marina money.
 One of the first people who reached the scene, the plaza's merchant board president, Carolina Román Poveda, (Note: Often reported as Carlina or Carvina) ran around the market, trying to rally other merchants to search for the attempted kidnapper.
 She was ignored because of the heavy business, with some saying she was being paranoid due to the news.
 She followed López out of the market and caught him talking to another 9-year-old girl, claiming to be a lost visitor and offering 100 sucres to be guided around, which the girl accepted.
 Román intervened as López was leading the girl to a secluded path, shouting that López was going to sell the child and threw herself on López.
 Bystanders were first inclined to believe López, who claimed ignorance and called Román crazy, and told her to let him go free.
 However, due to her insistence and the fact that she said that López already tried to kidnap two other girls, the crowd was convinced to bring López back to the plaza, shoving and punching him along the way.
 Román's fellow merchants were critical of her accusation and also wanted to release López, but she demanded him to be given to the authorities.
 López was brought to a police station, but he was released shortly after.

 In April, the areas surrounding Ambato were hit by flash flooding, unearthing the remains of four more young girls who had been previously reported missing.
-As the bodies bore signs of strangulation, the police to reopen their investigations and contributed towards López's ultimate arrest later that same year.
+As the bodies bore signs of strangulation, the police reopened their investigations, contributing towards López's ultimate arrest later that same year.